devonfw-tutorials/katacoda-scenarios/devon4j-kafka/step5.md

 </pre>

 The SaveEmployeMessageProcessor class processes the consumed message.
 You now have to implement the processMessage method.
 The consumed message will be passed to this method as input parameter.
-Copy the following code snippet into the method.
+Replace the body of the method with the following code snippet.

 ```
 EmployeeEto convertedValue = null;